awslabs/graphstorm/sagemaker/pipeline/README.md

 The GraphStorm SageMaker pipeline can include the following steps:

 1. **Graph Construction (GConstruct)**: Builds the partitioned graph from input data in a single instance.
-2. **Graph Processing (GSProcessing)**: Processes the graph data using PySpark, preparing it for distributed partitioning.
+2. **Graph Processing (GSProcessing)**: Processes the graph data using PySpark, preparing it for distributed graph partitioning.
 3. **Graph Partitioning (DistPart)**: Partitions the graph using multiple instances.
 4. **GraphBolt Conversion**: Converts the partitioned data (usually generated from DistPart) to GraphBolt format.
 5. **Training**: Trains the graph neural network model.